-- Bracelets are not allowed as part of school uniform, except where this may be for religious reasons; - Only small studs may be worn as piercings in the ears or nose and must be removed for all PE and games lessons, and during such lessons, will remain the responsibility of the student; - No other jewellery may be worn; - Nail varnish may not be worn.
+- A wristwatch may be worn.
+Bracelets are not allowed as part of school uniform, except where this may be for religious reasons. - Only small studs may be worn as piercings in ears.
+All piercings must be able to be removed when students are in school. - Studs must be removed for all PE and games lessons and, during such lessons, will remain the responsibility of the student; - No other jewellery may be worn.
+Any piercings which take place during the school holidays (including upper ear piercings) must be healed by the time students return to school in order that they can be removed.